Paul G. Smith

+Paul Garfield Smith (December 15, 1882 – September 1971) was an American college football and college baseball coach from Harrisburg, Pennsylvania.

+Biography

-Paul Garfield Smith (December 15, 1882 – September 1971) was an American football and baseball coach from Harrisburg, Pennsylvania.
-He served as the head football coach for Bucknell University in 1908 and at Dickinson College in 1909, compiling a career college football record of 6–9–3.
+Smith served as the head football coach for Bucknell University in 1908 and at Dickinson College in 1909, compiling a career college football coaching record of 6–9–3.
 Smith was also the head baseball coach at Bucknell in 1908, tallying a mark of 10–8.

-In the 1918 and 1919 high school football seasons, he coached Harrisburg Technical High School to 21 undefeated wins.
+During the 1918 and 1919, high school football seasons, he coached Harrisburg Technical High School to 21 undefeated wins.

 He later worked as an attorney and judge, at one point serving as the president judge of the Dauphin County Court.